qualiaMachine/deep-learning-intro/episodes/5-outlook.Rmd

 1. Looking at the 'Model training' section of the notebook, what do you recognize from what you learned in this course?
 2. Can you identify the different steps of the deep learning workflow in this notebook?
-3. (Optional): Try to fully understand the neural network architecture from the first figure of [the paper](https://doi.org/10.1186/s13321-021-00558-4)
+3. (Optional): Try to understand the neural network architecture from the first figure of [the paper](https://doi.org/10.1186/s13321-021-00558-4).
+    a.
+Why are there 10.000 neurons in the input layer?
+    b.
+What do you think would happen if you would decrease the size of spectral embedding layer drastically, to for example 5 neurons?

 :::: solution
 ## Solution